Methods of managing Māori land: Trusts, incorporations and reservations

 You’ll need to apply to the Māori Land Court to hold an “assembled owners” meeting under the Act, where a resolution to form an incorporation can be discussed and voted on (for information about these meetings, see below “Other forms of decision-making and representation for multiple owners”).

 Alternatively, you can hold your own meeting of landowners to get written and witnessed consent to form the incorporation.
-You’ll need to have 15 percent of the total shareholding consent.

 You’ll then need to apply to the court for an incorporation order and must include the necessary supporting information and documents.